Reprisal: Post-1945

 All four Geneva Conventions prohibit reprisals against, respectively, battlefield casualties, shipwreck survivors, prisoners of war, and protected persons (civilian or military), as well as certain buildings and property.
 The 1977 AP 1 defines what is an "indiscriminate attack".
-An additional 1977 protocol extends this to cover historic monuments, works of art, and places of worship.

-According to Kenneth Anderson, restrictions on reprisal continue to restrict the circumstances in which it can be lawfully employed, and "[t]he trend... is to outlaw reprisal under all circumstances".
+One example of recurrent reprisals after the practice was prohibited by the united nation is the reprisal operations conducted by Israel against neighboring Egypt, Syria and Jordan throughout the 1950s and 1960s.
+These reprisals targeted both civilian and military targets, in retribution for similar infiltrations by units of the national armies of these countries as well as Palestinian fedayeen.